ignc-research/arena-rosnav/docs/DRL-Training.md

 # DRL Agent Training

-As a fundament for our Deep Reinforcement Learning approaches [StableBaselines3](https://stable-baselines3.readthedocs.io/en/master/index.html) was used.
+As a fundament for our Deep Reinforcement Learning approaches, [StableBaselines3](https://stable-baselines3.readthedocs.io/en/master/index.html) was used.

 **Features included so far:**

 - Simple handling of the training script through program parameters
+- Choose between different robot models
 - Choose a predefined Deep Neural Network
 - Create your own custom Multilayer Perceptron via program parameters
-- Networks will get trained, evaluated and saved
+- Networks will be trained, evaluated and saved
 - Load your trained agent to continue training
 - Optionally log training and evaluation data
 - Enable and modify a custom training curriculum